 Todd began carrying a golf bag and caddying after 7th grade.
 Over the years, Todd caddied at Biltmore Country Club, the Ivanhoe Club, and Wynstone Golf Club, all located in the northwest suburbs of Chicago, IL.
 Todd attended Barrington High School in Barrington, IL, where he participated in Cross Country, Track and Field, Scholastic Bowl, Worldwide Youth in Science and Engineering (WYSE), Chess Club, Ping-Pong Club, Marching Band, Jazz Band, and Concert and Symphonic Bands.
-Todd was awarded a Chick Evans Scholarship by the Western Golf Association / Evans Scholars Foundation to Northwestern University.
+Todd was awarded a Chick Evans Scholarship by the Western Golf Association / Evans Scholars Foundation to Northwestern University in Evanston, IL.
 The Chick Evans Scholarship is a full tuition and housing scholarship awarded to those who have a strong caddie record, excellent academics, financial need, and outstanding character.
 While at Northwestern University, Todd participated in the Northwestern University Marching Band, Intramural Sports, Cru, and additional roles as further detailed below.
 Todd continued to caddy until he was a junior at Northwestern University.

 Todd has experience repairing and diagnosing computer problems for Evans Scholars and for faculty, staff, and students at Northwestern University.
 He performed virus and malware remediation, diagnosed general operating system problems, and troubleshot network connectivity issues for laptop and desktop computers while serving as an Information Technology Support Consultant at Northwestern University for a year and a half.
 Todd also has experience as an Internet Consultant designing, developing, and maintaining websites, forums, and blogs with a focus on WordPress.
 He made the former website (active July 2006 – October 2009) for the Northwestern University Evans Scholars while serving as the Evans Scholars Technology Chair for 3 years.
 He also has worked on several other domains such as a site to showcase a psychotherapist.
 He has experience increasing traffic using search engine optimization and web analytics.
 In addition, he has experience researching, writing, and publishing articles on healthcare topics which have been cited by the Journal of Forensic Dental Sciences, Science in Society Review, and an international conference on pediatric anesthesia.